marc-cubells/loveit-hugo-theme-forked/content/posts/address_cleanser/index.md

 <img src="flask_logo.png" width="45%" height="auto">

-[**Flask**](https://flask.palletsprojects.com/en/3.0.x/) is a lightweight web application framework written in Python.
-It's designed to make getting started quick and easy, with the ability to scale up to complex applications. [**Flask**](https://flask.palletsprojects.com/en/3.0.x/) provides a simple interface for handling HTTP requests and responses, as well as a template engine for rendering HTML pages.
+[**Flask**](https://flask.palletsprojects.com/en/3.0.x/) is a web application framework, known for its simplicity and efficiency.
+It excels in enabling rapid development and offers the scalability necessary for more complex applications.

-We used [**Flask**](https://flask.palletsprojects.com/en/3.0.x/) to build a simple web application that allows the user to view and edit the results of the AI processing.
+In our project, we utilized [**Flask**](https://flask.palletsprojects.com/en/3.0.x/) to construct a user-friendly web application that allows the users to interact with, view, and edit the processed data returned by the AI.

 ## The dataflow

-The diagram below shows the dataflow of the application:
+The diagram below illustrates the dataflow of the application:

 ![workflow](<workflow.png>)